naninovel/docs/docs/guide/voicing.md

 The voiceover documents are intended to be used by the voice recording engineers and actors when producing the voiceover audio.

 Use voiceover documents generator utility accessible via `Naninovel -> Tools -> Voiceover Documents` to generate the documents, containing printed text from the [@print] commands and generic text lines.
-Each printed text message will be associated with the auto voice clip name and hash to be used with the auto voicing feature.
+Each printed text message will be associated with the auto-voice ID.

 ![](https://i.gyazo.com/d1e40ff118daebd83b55e0433431b2a8.png)

 `Locale` property allows to select a specific locale for which to generate the documents (the localized naninovel scripts for the selected locale should exist in your project).

 `Format` property controls type of file and formatting of the voiceover documents to produce:

 - Plaintext — Plaintext file without any formatting.
 - Markdown — [Markdown](https://en.wikipedia.org/wiki/Markdown) file with additional formatting for better readability.
 - CSV — [Comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) file to be used with table processors, such as Google Sheets or Microsoft Excel.

-Below is an example of a voiceover document generated with Markdown format.
+Below is an example of a voiceover document generated in Markdown format.

 ![](https://i.gyazo.com/a85d5885b11e99bfe24665a1162e148d.png)